Related Content

 DB has also made sweeping changes to the IC routes between Germany and Switzerland which have been summarised on this travel guide.

-The most significant changes from December 14th 2025 are:
+The most significant changes now in place are:

-The most impactful changes to train times in Great Britain from December 14th 2025 will occur on routes operated by LNER and CrossCountry.
+The most impactful changes to train times in Great Britain which commenced on December 14th 2025 will occur on routes operated by LNER and CrossCountry.

-From December 14th 2025 its new regular daily timetable, to/from King's Cross station in London, will comprise:
+The new regular daily timetable, to/from King's Cross station in London, now comprises:

 Trains operated by Lumo

-Lumo, which competes with LNER on the London ↔ Edinburgh route, will also be enhancing its timetable.
+Lumo, which competes with LNER on the London ↔ Edinburgh route has also enhanced its timetable.

-From December 14th two of its five trains per day on its King's Cross ↔ Newcastle - Morpeth - Edinburgh service will have their journeys extended to/from Glasgow via Falkirk; which will more than double the number of trains making direct journeys between Newcastle and Glasgow.
+Two of its five trains per day on its King's Cross ↔ Newcastle - Morpeth - Edinburgh service have had their journeys extended to/from Glasgow via Falkirk; which has more than doubles the number of trains making direct journeys between Newcastle and Glasgow.

-Lumo will also be introducing an additional King's Cross ↔ Newcastle service.
+Lumo has also introduced an additional King's Cross ↔ Newcastle service.

 Plus from April there will be an entirely new route operated by Lumo which is; London Euston - Milton Keynes - Nuneaton - Crewe - Preston - Carlisle, Lockerbie - Motherwell - Whifflet (serving Coatbridge) - Greenfaulds (serving Cumbernauld) - Larbet - Stirling